 - two minds are more powerful than one

 Communication is key

-There could be situations where you are not completely certain what to do next or you find yourself in a bit of a loop.
-If such an event does occur, keep in mind that you have many colleagues who have been in the same situation you're in.
-Asking their advice will save you some time, and will in all probability result in gathering more information and clarity on the issue at hand.
+There could be situations where you are not completely certain what to do next, or you find yourself in a bit of a loop.
+If this happens, keep in mind that you have many colleagues who have been in the same situation you're in.
+Asking for their advice will save you some time, and will probably result in gathering more information and having a clearer perspective on the issue at hand.